DShield-ISC/dshield/srv/web/README.md

   - After creating your rules be sure to check them using the rules checker as described in [RULES TESTING Document](./RULES_TESTING.md)

-## Configuration

-The honeypot reads settings from a config file (default: `/etc/dshield.ini`):
-- The tool listens for http on port `8000`.
-- It uses `stunnel` listing on `8443` to forward https to 8000

-This tool really only works if you have a dshield API key.
-Those are free.
-Contact us for a key.

 ---
-*Maintained by [Mark Baggett](https://github.com/markbaggett).
-Last updated: April 2025.*